Levi-Batkin/Unit-1-Assignment/README.md

 ## 📝 License
 Describe your License for your project.

 Distributed under the GNU License.
-See `LICENSE` for more information.
+See `LICENSE.md` for more information.